-For more information regarding the application process please contact Yaya Badji, Supervisor - Migrant and English Language Learning (MELL) or call the Office of Quality Schools - Grants and Resources main line at 573-526-3232.
+For more information about the application process please contact Yaya Badji, Supervisor for Migrant and English Language Learning (MELL) or call the Office of Quality Schools - Grants and Resources main line at 573-526-3232.

 Kansas City Missouri School District and St. Louis Public Schools have a history of very high refugee counts.
 The discrepancy between their numbers and those of the competitor LEAs is always too high.
 The per capita generated by the funds received by the State of Missouri divided by the total of all selected counts leaves competitor districts with allocations not worthy for the required program time, effort and paperwork.
 However, LEAs are encouraged to submit their numbers to DESE to participate in the program.

 The goals and services of the refugee program are set by the Office of Refugee Resettlement (ORR).
 This office has the flexibility to change them as needed.
 Current goals and services are below:

 - Refugee Program Goals and Services - December 18, 2018